5 Reasons Your Business Needs a Home Besides Your Home Office

 - Where do I want to be this time next year?
 With my own office or without?

-- Will I reach this quarters goals faster if I seperate my home and business address?
+- Will I reach this quarters goals faster if I separate my home and business address?

 - How much will I lose if a lawsuit occurs?